Investing Thought in the Symbolic Meaning of Money

 Speaking of the Greeks, they too ascribed magic to the meaning of money.
 We see evidence of this in the gods and goddesses engraved upon their coins.
 Regrettably, familiarity bred contempt in Greek currency.
 We see over time the sense of wonder and magic was cast off, and deific engravings were replaced by portraits of government officials and other people in positions of power.

-The Romans were giddy over the Greek's idea of currency, and adopted it with enthusiastic fervor.
-They also copied the Greeks in engraving real portraits of people in power on coins.
+The Romans were giddy over the Greek’s idea of currency, and adopted it with enthusiastic fervor.
+They also copied the Greeks in engraving real portraits of politicians on coins.
 In fact, they used coinage as a kind of political marketing campaign.
 Officials slated to be elected were featured on coins to put their visage in the consciousness of the people, hence winning more votes.
-The Romans didn't copy everything from the Greeks about money.
-The Roman emire was the first to produce larger coins as a commemoration of events in their history, such as elections, festivals and competitive games of strength.
+But the Romans didn’t copy everything from the Greeks about money.
+The Roman empire was the first to produce larger coins as a commemoration of events in their history, such as elections, festivals and competitive games of strength.

 These are just a few examples of how some civilizations viewed the meaning of money.
 It’s an interesting evolution, isn’t it?

 Early civilizations imparted deeper, even spiritual value to currency.
 Yet later in human history, the meaning of money was demoted to a purely materialistic value; its sole purpose to be used as a tool for gain (political, capital, etc).

 I think this is something worth pondering in relation to our own attitudes about the meaning of money.
 What if our finances were spiritual?
 Indeed, some philosophies and religions encourage such an approach.
 Maybe you already think of money as a sacred energy.
 If so, odds are you’re experiencing a remarkable relationship with money.
 Or perhaps you’ve been dreaming of money and come to some strong epiphanies.

 That’s really the crux of this whole article on the meaning of money.
 It is a simple invitation to consider the deeper symbolism of currency, and entertain the idea that it is more than it seems, and more than the label the mass of modern (mostly Western) society has slapped on it.